RanbirSDeol/dev-hub/README.md

 # Dev Hub

-Dev Hub is a fullstack application which is creating using React.js and Node, which uses a SQLite3 database.
-This program allows you to create and track your goals, while also allowing you to track your projects created.
-Finally, you can fully manipulate your goals, and projects, since this program follows CRUD.
-Moreover, this project is fully responsive and works on all devices.
+Dev Hub is a full-stack application built with React.js and Node.js, using a SQLite3 database.
+It enables you to create, track, and manage your goals and projects, offering complete CRUD functionality.
+Additionally, this project is fully responsive, ensuring it works seamlessly across all devices.

-### Hosting
+## Hosting

-You can access a showcase of this project as: dev-hub-drab-theta.vercel.app/login.
+A live showcase of the project is available at: [dev-hub-drab-theta.vercel.app/login](https://dev-hub-drab-theta.vercel.app/login).
-(Note: It may take some time for the server to start)
+(Note: It may take a few moments for the server to start.)

-You can use the following account for testing:
+For testing purposes, use the following account credentials:

-[email: test@test.com | pass: test12345]
+**Email:** test@test.com
+**Password:** test12345

 ### Showcases